Resistors in Parallel

 Parallel Combination Of Resistors

-R1, R2 and R3 are three resistors connected across voltage source V. I1, I2 and I3 are three current following in R1, R2 and R3 respectively.
-It is the total current of supply source, as shown in the fig.
+R1, R2, and R3 are three resistors connected across voltage source V. I1, I2 and I3 are three current following in R1, R2, and R3 respectively.
+It is the total current of the supply source, as shown in Figure.

 Parallel Combination of Resistors